 The Application Process: Step-by-Step

 Ready to unlock $10,000 per month in free Google Ads for your nonprofit?
-Follow these steps to ensure a smooth application process and get your organization set up for success:
+Follow these steps:

 1. Register for Google for Nonprofits